-One thing this grinding pandemic has taught every law firm owner is that the future of law is not some far-off concept to be grasped at — it’s happening right now.
-And, right now: law firms that are in arrested development are going to collapse, while those that innovate aggressively will have a future.
+One thing the grinding pandemic taught every law firm owner is that the future of law is not some far-off concept to be grasped at — it’s happening right now.
+And right now: law firms that are in arrested development are going to collapse, while those that innovate aggressively will have a future.

 The big question then is how to unlock the future of your law practice today.